CBIIT/ccdi-federation-api-deployments/terraform/README.md

 3. Deleted outputs.tf file as it is not used for now.
 4. Moved the workspace directory to directly beneath the terraform directory.
 5. Renamed sg.tf to security-groups.tf for clarity.
+6. Began adding resource tags in accordance with CBIIT's policy.
+7. Created a tfvars file for each tier to define the appropriate variables for each tier.

 # Variables Review:
 1. set a default value for program and project variables.